jensen/sqlintro-notes/README.md

 ### Creating a Table

 We know what our schema looks like and we can send commands to the database.
-When creating a table we provide the types and contrains to the named columns.
+When creating a table we provide the types and contraints to the named columns.

 ```sql
 CREATE TABLE cohorts (